Project

 Media

 This section lists articles of the international or national/ local press referring to the scientific findings of our research.
 The articles are indicative and are quoted without necessarily reflecting the opinion of BCL.
+The media coverage of our research is an indicator of the impact of our research on society.

 10/2/2022: DNR- Dachverband der deutschen Natur-, Tier- und Umweltschutzorganisationen.
 Mit gutem Beispiel voran: Griechenland beschließt “straßenlose Zone” [German]